Cart Abandonment Emails: Using Psychological Principles To Influence Customers’ Decisions

 But in a situation where the customers left many items in their cart, here’s what you can do:

 - Break up your abandoned cart emails into a series, each with its own subject line.

 - Only present your best selling/highest-rated product in their cart –if it converted for many of your previous customers, it has a higher chance of selling.

-Yes the idea behind cart abandonment emails is to remind users about products they placed on their carts, but the main goal is to convince them to make a purchase.
+Yes, the idea behind cart abandonment emails is to remind users about products they placed on their carts, but the main goal is to convince them to purchase.
 It becomes difficult to do so if you present many choices.

 My dear friend, choices are great, sure, but too many choices will cause decision paralysis within your target buyers.

 Personalization in cart abandonment emails induces higher customer engagement rates and reduces cart abandonment rates by 10%-30%.

 If personalization has the power to reduce the cart abandonment rate on your site, imagine what it can do when used in your emails?

 Yes, you’re right…it can help drive growth and long-term customer value.